SamNdirangu/Cardiotocography-SVMClassification-Matlab/README.md

 # Cardiotocography SVM analyzer and diagnoser using MATLAB
 A Multi-Class SVM classifier implemented using MATLAB for the Cardiotocography dataset featuring 4 different classes.
-So far the best accruacy achieved is 99.5%.
+So far the best accruacy achieved is about 92%.
 The dataset is not imbalanced.

 The code prepares and processes the dataset from a csv file, it performs feature analysis and ranking of features then optimizes the SVM model using a bayesian optimizer.
 The model is evaluated using K-fold cross-validation, theres is no hold out validation performed.
 A confusion matrix is also generated to produce the recall,precision and F1 score of the model.